 An FFP reticle is tied to the scope’s magnification.
 This means the size of the reticle grows in proportion to the target when you zoom to higher magnification.
 If you plan to engage targets at distance, an FFP allows you to accurately compensate for bullet drop and windage across the optic’s entire magnification range.

-In contrast, an SFP reticle remains the same size through the entire magnification range.
+In contrast, an SFP reticle remains the same size regardless of magnification.
 SFP scopes work best at one magnification level.
-This biggest benefit of an SFP scope is their affordability.
+The biggest benefit of an SFP scope is their affordability.
 They tend to be priced much cheaper than their FFP counterparts.

 Best 1-6x Scopes on the Market Reviews